abrosell/MTLA/README.md

 Online Repository of graduate thesis Data/Results for completion of Master of Tropical Landscape Architecture in University of the Philippines Diliman

 ## Overview
 This repository contains the Tableau Dashboard made for the graduate thesis entitled 'Mapping Emergent Patterns of Landscape Architect User Experience in Creation Games to Describe Digital Landscapes'.
-Its data set comprises of emergent codes, categories, and segments from the interviews and 2 focus group discussions in the qualitative study.
+Its data set comprises of emergent codes, categories, and segments from 16 interviews and 2 focus group discussions in the qualitative study.

 ## Dashboard Sections
 #### 1. Interview Codes Co-occurrence Matrix